oliviergimenez/capture-recapture-review/README.md

 Random thoughts
 ==========================

+- What I really like w/ capture-recapture (and science in general I guess) is that you can work with folks from (almost) anywhere in the world on basically anything you like: ecology or statistics; terrestrial or marine species; plants (yes!), insects, birds, fishes, mammals (including humans), reptiles, amphibians; conservation biology, population management, behavioral ecology, evolutionary ecology, population dynamics, population genetics, etc.

 - New methods need to be evaluated (virtual ecologist approach ie w/ simulation, or empirically) - there is an actual niche there.